 The courses you take in these majors will vary greatly depending on the area of study that you are pursuing.
 They can range from biology to literature to art history.
 No area is too vast or unique for this major.

-There are 664 schools offering degrees in other multi/interdisciplinary studies in the United States.
+Our 2023 Best Other Multi/Interdisciplinary Studies Schools ranking analyzes 230 of these schools to determine the best overall colleges for other multi/interdisciplinary studies students.
 Continue reading to check out one of our many unbiased rankings of other interdisciplinary studies programs later in this article.

 Working in an interdisciplinary field will require you to be an innovative thinker.
 Learn to connect the varied information and ideas from your unique fields of study.
 Synchronizing information from different disciplines will make you a stronger student.
 Students should be flexible and be able to look at the big picture as well as the intricate details in your major.